And yes, there are still times when I wish I could pour out my heart to another person. Yet Rav Levi Yitzchak Bender

 If I understand him correctly, he means what many of us do at least occasionally, whether with friends, family, or with therapists: We feel bad about something, so we confide in someone else hoping for reassurance and support.

-The problem is when we hit someone’s sensitive spot (called “a trigger” in today’s lingo).
+One major problem arises when we hit someone’s sensitive spot (called “a trigger” in today’s lingo).

 Ideally, the listener should reassure you that whatever you did or whatever you're struggling with happens to everyone sometimes (i.e. you aren’t some innately defective loser) and reassure you that Hashem still loves you and is with you, and also the listener should point out at least one positive attribute you truly possess to encourage you.

 For example, when Rav Yisrael Ber confided his pain at the persecution he felt from people who opposed his emuna ways, Rav Karduner admitted that he too found the verbal abuse and slander very difficult.
 Then he offered him chizuk.